 Torbay Council is a forward-thinking local authority, committed to delivering high-quality services for children and young people.
 With an OFSTED 'good' rating in March 2022, we continue to invest in our digital infrastructure to support evidence-based decision-making and service improvement.

-We are now seeking a full time highly skilled and motivated System Administrator to join our Business Intelligence team.
-This is a pivotal role responsible for the technical design, development, and strategic administration of the Capita One and System C systems.
+We are seeking a highly skilled and motivated CMS Systems Administrator – Children’s Services to join our Business Intelligence team.
+This pivotal role is responsible for the technical design, development, and strategic administration of the Capita One and System C systems.
 You will act as a lead technical consultant, ensuring these systems are robust, secure, and responsive to evolving statutory and operational requirements.

 If you are viewing this advert on a job board, you can access the full job description by placing the below URL into your browser: